Hypothesis-Driven Feature Manifold Analysis in LLMs via Supervised Multi-Dimensional Scaling: Experiment Results and Analysis

 Figure~\ref{fig:structure-task} shows how the LM adapts the {\sc te} site feature manifold to different structures at the {\sc lp} site, depending on the question prompt.
 Tasks \example{date}, \example{date\_season} and \example{date\_temperature} all start from the same context but result in strikingly different final structures: in \example{date}, a circular structure is required to account for the looping nature of dates in a year, while in the other two tasks inputs are mapped to linearly separable clusters.
 This can be interpreted as the model internally performing regression or classification to solve the task.

-When comparing the location in the sentence where the structure is located, models exhibit a form of information flow between entities, reshaping feature manifolds.
-Figure \ref{fig:structure-depth} shows how stress can be used to detect this flow.
+When comparing the location in the sentence where the structure is located, models exhibit a form of information flow between entities, which can strengthen certain manifold structures, degrade others, or even drastically change their shape as observed earlier.
+Figure \ref{fig:structure-depth} shows how to detect this flow with stress.
 In initial layers, the {\sc ta} site is highly structured.
 As layers progress, this structure disperses into later tokens, such as the {\sc lp} token and the {\sc a} token.
 This process is not perfect: duplicated manifolds on {\sc lp} and {\sc a} display noticeably higher stress than the ones found at the {\sc te} site.
+A possibility is that later tokens in the same sentence accumulate more contextual information than early ones, thus resulting in noisier manifolds.
 Our results extend previous findings on the existence of a binding mechanism in LMs \citep{fengHowLanguageModels2023,daiRepresentationalAnalysisBinding2024}: we show that not only vectors, but entire feature manifolds are preserved and propagated between entities.